 NETWORKING AND BUSINESS DEVELOPMENT

 Attorneys, entrepreneurs and other attendees – share your views and insights throughout the discussion, interact and network.
 Attorneys and entrepreneurs have made connections at recent programs in Seattle, Salt Lake/Provo, Portland, Washington DC and Boulder.

 PROFESSIONAL EDUCATION CREDITS

-Attorneys: Approved for 4 general CLE credits for Washington State Bar Association members.
+Attorneys: Approval for 4 general CLE credits has been requested for Washington State Bar Association members.
 Want CLE credit for another state?
-Send a request to email@example.com.
+Send a request to firstname.lastname@example.org.